 I'm a New Yorker.
 It took me awhile to say it, since I'm a transplant from Kansas.
 But after 20 years, I have more in common with cabbies than corn fields.

-In my opinion, to consider yourself a true New Yorker, you need to be slightly versed in its restaurant scene, if not an all-out foodie.
-There's a huge food culture in New York.
+In my opinion, to consider yourself a true New Yorker, you need to be a bit versed in its restaurant scene.
+Food culture is huge in New York City.
 You will have a better conversation with a New Yorker by asking him or her "Have you eaten at (fill in the blank with a restaurant)?" than "What do you do?"

 |Martha Stewart (duh!) and David Chang, chef at Momofuku|

 For me, the bigger adventures in New York are finding the hole in the wall joints with cheap eats and international fare.
-My mouth waters thinking about a bowl of miso ramen from Rai Rai Ken in the East Village.
+Take a sublime and steamy bowl of miso ramen from Rai Rai Ken in the East Village.
 They don't have tables, so you sit at the counter and watch them cook your food -- part restaurant, part experience.
-Then, there's the Romanian Gardens in Sunnyside, Queens, that serves creamy polenta with sour cream and eggplant spread that melts in your mouth.
+Then, there's the Romanian Gardens in Sunnyside, Queens, that serves creamy polenta with sour cream and eggplant spread that takes rustic to a whole new level.

 In case you're wondering, I'm not turning Tao of Poop into a food blog (I should hope not, given its title).
 It's just taken me awhile to get to my usual mom bit.
 I needed to reminisce, to get my food adventures out of my system.

 Here comes the mom part: my priorities in food have changed since becoming a mom.
 I will sum it up in one word…"Chevy's".
 We went on a family outing to Chevy's yesterday.
 I can now add another new food experience to my time in New York City -- eating at a chain.